MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 7. Run the code and review the output.
 All three INSERT statements should succeed, but an error is caught by the CATCH block.

-8. Switch to the query window that contains code to select the most recently modified customer and run it to verify that a record for *Ann Othercustomer* has been inserted.
+8. Switch back to the query window containing the SELECT customer statement and run the query to verify that a record for *Ann Othercustomer* has been inserted.
 The transaction succeeded and was not rolled back, even though an error subsequently occurred.

 ## Explore transaction concurrency